vedi/knowledge-base/src/documents/samples/heroiclabs.html.md

 <div class="samples-title">Getting Started</div>

-GameUp is a **free** BaaS (backend as a service) for game developers which offers a plethora of features: user accounts, social login, cloud storage, multiplayer, leaderboards, achievements and push notifications.
+Heroic Labs is a **free** game backend for developers which offers a plethora of features: user accounts, social login, cloud storage, multiplayer, leaderboards, achievements and much more...

-1. Go to the <a href="https://dashboard.gameup.io/#/signup" target="_blank">GameUp Dashboard</a> to sign up for free.
+1. Go to the <a href="https://dashboard.heroiclabs.com/#/signup" target="_blank">Heroic Labs Dashboard</a> to sign up for free.

 2. Get your API key and integrate the code samples above into your game.